spatialthoughts/qgis-tutorials/source/docs/building_a_python_plugin.rst

 |

 20. Let's add remaining user interface elements.
-Switch back to ``Qt Creator`` and load the ``save_attributes_dialog_base.ui`` file.
+Switch back to ``Qt Designer`` and load the ``save_attributes_dialog_base.ui`` file.
 Add a ``Label`` :guilabel:`Display Widget` and change the text to ``Select output file``.
     Add a ``LineEdit`` type :guilabel:`Input Widget` that will show the output